Notalgia Paresthetica is a common cause of itching in the middle of the back.

 Many of my patients also have this back itch, and it makes them crazy.
 Typically, I can see exactly where they itch because the spot has a darkening of the skin indicating that they have reached back and scratched there for years.

-It's usually between the spine and one of their shoulder blades.
+The recurring itch in the same spot on the back is usually between the spine and one of their shoulder blades.
 The itchy area is well localized and usually about the diameter of a tennis ball.
 When anything touches the skin, it starts the itching.
 This includes fabric, a tag in a garment, the clasp on a bra, or simply the scales of dry skin.
 My itchy back spot is on the right side between my spine and shoulder blade - argh - I am going to share with you how to help control the itch!

 It's now agreed that notalgia paresthetica is caused by nerve impingement in a spinal nerve.